Hiawatha-Lake Intersection Study

 The City of Minneapolis, in partnership with Hennepin County, is excited to start Phase 2 of the Hi-Lake Intersection Study.
-Phase 2 of the study will build upon the work from Phase 1 with the goal of working directly with the community to reach consensus on a preferred long-term concept and develop a phased action plan for implementation of interim improvements at the Hiawatha Avenue and Lake Street intersection.
+Phase 2 of the study will build upon the work from Phase 1 with the goal of working directly with the community to refine and reach consensus on the long-term Tight Diamond concept and develop a phased action plan for implementation of interim improvements at the Hiawatha Avenue and Lake Street intersection.
 Phase 2 of the Study will include:

-- Collecting community and stakeholder input on a long-term concept for the intersection
+- Collecting additional community and stakeholder input on the Tight Diamond configuration for the intersection

 - Developing a phased action plan for the implementation of interim improvements